drkvogel/retrasst/notes/retrasst/deferred.md

  * define behaviour for manual chunk split in landlocked chunk-

 * sometimes current storage info will not be available (box has not been through box reception and storage sync, hence status will be CONFIRMED [2] rather than IN_TANK [4]), but box name and tube pos will be (just a note)

+## put utils in StoreUtil

+Utility methods (ones that are used by more than one class) should be put into `StoreUtil.cpp` e.g. getStorage()?

+Thing about `getStorage()` is that it's specific to Retrieval Assistant at the moment and references SampleRow... leave it

+## use command-line cvs command

+    /usr/bin/cvs

+CVSROOT?